-90% of the daily diet should be comprised of nutrient rich plant foods (high ANDI score) with health-promoting phytochemicals.
+At least 90% of the daily diet should be comprised of whole plant foods that naturally contain health-promoting phytochemicals.*

-Nutritional science in the last twenty years has demonstrated that colorful plant foods contain a huge assortment of protective compounds, most of which still remain unnamed.
-Only by eating an assortment of nutrient-rich natural foods can we access these protective compounds and prevent the common diseases that afflict Americans.
-Our modern, low-nutrient eating style has led to an overweight population, the majority of whom develop diseases of nutritional ignorance, causing our medical costs to spiral out of control.
+Not surprisingly, the foods that have a high ANDI score are straight from nature, primarily vegetables and fruits.
+Nutritional science in the last twenty years has demonstrated that colorful plant foods contain a huge assortment of protective compounds.
+Only by eating an assortment of these nutrient-rich natural foods can we access these protective compounds and prevent the common diseases that afflict Americans.

 To see how well the foods you eat rate, take a look at this sample of ANDI scores.